-CARTA convened a face-to-face ToT development workshop in Nairobi (Kenya) between May 9-11, 2022.
+CARTA convened a face-to-face ToT development workshop in Nairobi (Kenya) between May 9-12, 2022.
 The workshop brought together teams of coordinators, facilitators and graduates of the JASes, SW, GW and APAS, supported by the CARTA Directors, Secretariat and consultants, to finalize ToT materials and develop annotated ToT programs for JASes, SW, GW and APAS.
-During this process, the workshop enhanced the participants’ understanding of the CARTA pedagogy and the rationale behind the interventions; included the sharing of best practices in the development and facilitation of ToT Workshop; and provided the participants with opportunities to determine the most appropriate modes of delivery for the various interventions and ToT programs.
+During this process, the workshop enhanced the participants’ understanding of the CARTA pedagogy and the rationale behind the interventions; including the sharing of best practices in the development and facilitation of ToT Workshop; and provided the participants with opportunities to determine the most appropriate modes of delivery for the various interventions and ToT programs.

 The workshop, being the first face-to-face event after the long duration of virtual meetings and events that were occasioned by the COVID-19 pandemic, also enabled the teams to connect.
 It was an intensive yet interactive four-day workshop, and participants had a lot of positive feedback on the whole process.
 One participant said that, “it has been a very rewarding and rich experience,” while another reported that, “we realized that some of our practical sessions were mis-titled and changed them.
 We also developed a new ToT session and incorporated it into the new ToT curriculum.”

 The final reviewed course, the ToT programs and a number of learning resources are being uploaded on the CARTA website.
 CARTA intends to complete the curriculum review and ToT development process by the end of August 2022.